 Learning to live with ulcerative colitis will allow you to pursue the activities you’ve always enjoyed and allow you to lead a normal and healthy quality of life.

 To diagnose ulcerative colitis, doctors ask about the symptoms, do a physical exam and do a number of tests.
 Testing can help the doctor rule out other problems that can cause similar symptoms, such as Crohn’s disease, infection, hemorrhoidal bleeding, irritable bowel syndrome (IBS), or diverticulitis.

 - A colonoscopy is a test where the doctor uses a thin, lighted tool to look at the inside of your entire colon.
 At the same time, the doctor may take a sample (biopsy) of the lining of the colon to substantiate a ulcerative colitis diagnosis.

-- An x-ray study may be done to identify and evaluate inflammation.
+- An x-ray, CT or MRI may be done to identify and evaluate inflammation.

-- Blood tests, which are done to look for infection or inflammation.
+- Blood and stool sample tests to look for infection or inflammation.

 Ulcerative Colitis Treatment

 Doctors often prescribe medicines to reduce inflammation, such as: